epics-containers/epics-containers.github.io/docs/user/tutorials/setup_workstation.rst

 - Visual Studio Code
 - a container platform, either podman or docker

-That's it.
-The reason the list is so short is that we will be using a developer container which includes all the tools needed.
-Thus you only need docker or podman to get the devcontainer up and running.
+- Python 3.9 or later
+- a Python virtual environment

-Visual Studio Code is also recommended because it has excellent integration with devcontainers.
+Visual Studio Code is recommended because it has excellent integration with devcontainers.
 It also has useful extensions for working with Kubernetes, EPICS, WSL2 and more.